 Increased patient safety

-Telemedicine may benefit a practice or organization by improving patient triage and clinical outcomes.
-For patients, using telemedicine may reduce the burden of travel to access care, enhance timely delivery of health care services, increase compliance with treatment plans, improve communication with health care practitioners and lower the cost of care.
+Telehealth may benefit a practice or organization by improving patient triage and clinical outcomes.
+For patients, using telehealth may reduce the burden of travel to access care, enhance timely delivery of health care services, increase compliance with treatment plans, improve communication with health care practitioners, and lower the cost of care.

 “When integrated into coordinated health care systems, store-and-forward teledermatology can improve access to high-quality dermatologic care for diverse patient populations with many skin diseases.”—Karen Edison, MD, Dermatology, University of Missouri, Columbia, MO